Sysinternals/ProcDump-for-Linux/README.md

 * Minimum OS:
   * Red Hat Enterprise Linux / CentOS 7
   * Fedora 26
-  * Mageia 6
   * Ubuntu 14.04 LTS
-  * We are actively testing against other Linux distributions.
-If you have requests for specific distros, please let us know (or create a pull request with the necessary changes).
 * `gdb` >= 7.6.1
 * `zlib` (build-time only)